Graduate Certificate of Palliative Care Nursing

 -

-Hybrid delivery: This course is delivered in a hybrid model with study materials, lectures, weekly discussions, drop-in sessions and talks by expert practitioners.
+Hybrid delivery: Online study materials, lectures, weekly drop-in sessions and presentations by expert practitioners.

-- Study Days: study days are allocated for focused learning across both SVHS courses.
-Content of these Study Days is designed to complement the theoretical content of tertiary programs.
-Teaching and learning strategies may include lectures and tutorials, discussions, assessments, self-directed learning opportunities and presentations.
+Study Days: Dedicated days for focused learning across the SVHS courses.
+These complement the university content and include lectures, tutorials, discussions, assessments and self-directed learning opportunities

 Partnership with University of Notre Dame Australia (UNDA)